 19. Going For Stock Descriptions

 It is seen that online retailers use manufacturers’ descriptions of the products they sell.
 By doing this, they lose the chance to be different and become part of the herd.
 For extraordinary sales, your approach has to be unique and so you must write your own product descriptions with the major lines or hire a writer for the same.
 This will not only weigh the content more but even give substance to your product in the eCommerce market.
 A clean description makes your users experience and becomes acquainted with the product themselves.
 The descriptions shouldn’t be as short as a tweet or like an essay, but fairly descriptive.

 20. Leaving Out Security

-It has been surveyed that most of the customers withdraw from an online purchase because of lack of website security.
-Many ecommerce sites fail to establish trust with the users by not having indicators on the security of their information which is protected by HTTPS.
+It has been surveyed that most of the customers withdraw from an online purchase because of the lack of website security.
+Many eCommerce sites fail to establish trust with the users by not having indicators on the security of their information which is protected by HTTPS.
 By having a digital certificate you can make your website more authentic and also have encrypted connection which will safeguard your personal data.
 This way the customers are also communicated that the website is safe and the information is protected.

-E-commerce retailers while outsourcing hosting, support and others services must demand strong security provisions from third party providers.
+E-commerce retailers while outsourcing hosting, support and other services must demand strong security provisions from third party providers.
 Make sure that the security practices are verified through industry certifications and the service providers have protected their own data through HTTPS.

 Making e-commerce sites that become users’ favorite depends on the UX that drives them to go for it.
 The question is what all it has in store for the visitors or prospective buyers?
 Leave aside creative web design, the main thing that matters is clear information presented in an upfront manner.
 A fully informed buying decision will always leave the customers happy and satisfied and further make the e-commerce business a sales king.
 Want that, don’t you?